 Misconduct in Science - Fabrication, plagiarism, falsification or destruction of data, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.

 Mission - A sponsor's stated purpose, which is designed to address a specified set of problems.
 Almost all federal research agencies are designated as mission agencies.

 Modification - An award document that modifies any aspect of an existing award other than those named above.
 Example: Carryover approvals, adding or deleting special terms and conditions, changes in funding levels (including NSF's Research Experience for Undergraduates, NIH's Minority Supplement, DOD's ASSERT Programs), administrative changes initiated by the agency, extensions that include changes in terms, change of principal investigator, etc.

-Modified Total Direct Costs (MTDC) - At FSU, the basic indirect costs are calculated on a subset of direct costs, normally excluding among other costs, equipment, patient care, space rental, alterations and renovations, and subcontract costs in excess of the first $25,000.
+MTDC or MD (Modified Total Direct Costs) - At FSU, the basic indirect costs are calculated on a subset of direct costs, normally excluding among other costs, equipment, tuition, patient care, space rental, alterations and renovations, and subcontract costs in excess of the first $25,000.

 NCHGR - National Center for Human Genome Research (NIH)

 NCRR - National Center for Research Resources (NIH) - abolished in December 2011 as part of an NIH reorganization to create the National Center for Advancing Translational Sciences (NCATS).